JakubVanek/knowledge-base/x86-rtc.md

 Why is then the issue still present in 2025?

 It seems that both Windows and Linux on x86 do *not* use the UEFI Time Services.
-Rather, both seem to directly access the RTC CMOS via the x86 port I/O or MMIO.
-This mechanism does not include timezone information, hence the issues with time jumps.
+The alternative mechanisms likely do not include timezone information, hence the issues with time jumps.

 ## What is happening where